PanchalKeyur0806/BookStore/README.md

 1. install docker on your computer
 2. check that docker is properly installed or not
-3. then run this command to install redis docker run -d --name redis -p 6379:6379 redis<br>
+3. then run this command to install redis <br>
+   docker run -d --name redis -p 6379:6379 redis<br>
    **Note:- make sure that docker is running on background**
-4. connect redis with cli
-   $ docker exec -it redis redis-cli

 #### How to run the project